compmec/pynurbs/docs/source/rst/installation.rst

 How to install
 ------------------------------

-Install the package and all of its dependencies can be done through the `python package index <https://pypi.org/project/compmec-nurbs/>`_:
+Install the package and all of its dependencies can be done through the `python package index <https://pypi.org/project/pynurbs/>`_:

 .. code-block:: console

-  $ pip install compmec-nurbs
+  $ pip install pynurbs

 Testing the Installation